Loading course content...

 </section>

-</body>Next, use class selectors to select HTML elements under that particular class.
+</body>Next, use the class selector to select elements under that particular class.

 A class selector starts with a dot (.), followed by the class you wish to select.